'The people I trust are my eyes': Hunters with disabilities hail new program

-PITTSFORD — Josh Tabor started losing his sight around the age of three.
-By the time he was 11, he was using braille to read.
+PITTSFORD — Josh Tabor started losing his sight around the age of 3.
+By the time he was 11, he was using Braille to read.
 At the age of 16, he shot his first turkey.

 “Because I was visually impaired, I didn’t think I’d be able to do it,” he said.